learnable-content/Laravel-5/README.md

 To install the library we can do so by doing `composer require fzaninotto/faker --dev` This will tell our application to intstall the library in the development environment.

+**It's always a good idea to have a seeder class for every table and only call the other classes seeders inside the `run` method**

 You can now open the `dataabase/seeders/DatabaseSeeder.php` file and put the following.

 ```